bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/part-two-pay-to-public-key-hash/p2sh_p2wpkh/p2sh_p2wpkh_spend_1_1.md

 > * Open the Bitcoin Core GUI console or use `bitcoin-cli` for the Bitcoin Core commands
 > * Use `bx` aka `Libbitcoin-explorer` as a handy complement

 Let's spend a P2SH-P2WPKH output \(embedded Segwit\) and create a new P2WPKH output.
-Working with P2SH now is a bit premature as we are dedicated this topic to part three of this guide.
-Nevertheless, the purpose of a P2SH-P2WPKH transaction is to pay to a Segwit public key hash, inside a legacy P2SH.
-This type of transaction is less optimal than native Segwit but useful for backward compatibility.

 ## Create a UTXO to spend from